 Best Pokémon GO attackers

 Put simply, Mewtwo is the best Pokémon.
 With a CP that reaches over 4,000 and devastating legacy attacks in Psystrike and Shadow Ball, Mewtwo can deal huge damage even in neutral matchups.
-Set it up so you’re doing super-effective damage and watch opponents fall.
+Running Confusion and Psystrike is optimal, but other movesets still deal massive damage – just set it up so you’re doing super-effective damage and watch opponents fall.
 If you don’t have access to legacy moves, Psychic will deal big STAB damage and Focus Blast can take out normal- or steel-types you come across.

 Metagross is the best steel-type Pokémon GO attacker.
 Its legacy move Meteor Mash is probably the best steel-type move in the game, and Metagross has access to some great coverage moves such as Earthquake, too.
 Its bulk will keep it in the battle for a while, allowing you to get off more charge moves.